raspberrypilearning/turtle-tracker/en/step_3.md

 glide (1) secs to x: (100) y: (100)
 ```

+--- /task ---

 --- task ---
-Click the green flag to run the setup code and then click on Turtle 1 on the Stage to see it draw it's path.
+Click the green flag to run the setup code and then click on Turtle 1 on the Stage to see it draw its path.

 ![Path of Turtle 1 sprite](images/turtle-1-path.png)